valdivj/jetson-nano-yolov2-darkflow/README.md

 13.to test install run :$python selective_stream.py

-14.Take 'nano_Kinect.py' from this repo and put it in youre darkflow folder you created earlier.
+# To run nano_kinect.py

-# To run nano_Kinect.py
+1.Take 'nano_Kinect.py' from this repo and put it in youre darkflow folder you created earlier.

-15.$ cd darkflow
+2.$ cd darkflow

-16 $ python nano_Kinect.py
+3.$ python nano_kinect.py